 Cashius Howell, Texas A&M

-He’s a smaller EDGE but unlike Nolan Smith (who on film you saw how he could consistently play the EDGE and win there), Cashius is more in the Jalon Walker / Zack Baun mold who could be EDGE or off-ball.
+He’s a smaller EDGE but unlike Nolan Smith (who on film you saw how he could consistently play the EDGE and win there), Cashius is more in the Jalon Walker who could be EDGE or off-ball.
 He’s really good dropping into coverage and setting an EDGE, disengaging and making a stop.
 You just don’t see too many true 1-on-1 wins against OTs.
 I like the player, I don’t love the fit to the Eagles.

 Derrick Moore, Michigan